rsylee/heart-failure-survival-analysis/README.md

 ## License

 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
-Copyright (c) 2026 Rachel Sooyeon Lee
+Copyright (c) 2026 Michigan Data Science Team Copyright (c) 2026 Rachel Lee